jules2689/trudeau/trudeau/2020-04-21/trudeau.md

 **Prime Minister Trudeau**:
 [speaking french].hello, everyone.
-I want to begin by noting the innocent men, women and children systematically murder by the nazis. also pay tribute to the brave itself and resiliency of survivors and all those who risked their lives to save others during the holocaust.[speaking french].
+I want to begin by noting the innocent men, women and children systematically murder by the nazis. also pay tribute to the brave itself and resiliency of survivors and all those WHO risked their lives to save others during the holocaust.[speaking french].

 **Interpreter**:
 First of all, I'd like to say that this is holocaust remembrance day.
-Today we remember the six million men and women who were systematically murdered by the Nazis paying frill to the courage and resilience of the survivors and all those who risked their lives to save others during the holocaust.
+Today we remember the six million men and women WHO were systematically murdered by the Nazis paying frill to the courage and resilience of the survivors and all those WHO risked their lives to save others during the holocaust.

 **Prime Minister Trudeau**:
 This morning, I want to again extend My most sincere condolences to the friends and families of the victims of terrible Nova Scotia attacks.
-Since yesterday, I've had a chance to speak with constable chad  the RCMP officer who was wounded as well as constable Heidi stevenson's family.
+Since yesterday, I've had a chance to speak with constable chad  the RCMP officer WHO was wounded as well as constable Heidi stevenson's family.
 On behalf of all Canadians, I thanked them for their service and their sacrifice.
-Yesterday, when I offered My sympathies to the RCMP officers who support me, I was amazed to see how many of them knew Heidi and had incredibly fond memories of her and worked with her on the musical ride.
+Yesterday, when I offered My sympathies to the RCMP officers WHO support me, I was amazed to see how many of them knew Heidi and had incredibly fond memories of her and worked with her on the musical ride.
 They remembered her as an extraordinary person and it really goes to show just how tightly knit not just the RCMP is as a force, but how close we are as a country.[speaking french].